sara-nl/spiderdocs/source/Pages/software_on_spider.rst

         echo "I am running on " $HOSTNAME python /home/[USERNAME]/hello_world.py

-* Singularity command on Spider (in this example the image is placed in the home directory of the user):
+* Singularity command on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` (in this example the image is placed in the home directory of the user):

 .. code-block:: bash